restrepd/drgMaster/README.md

 You should install the following MATLAB toolboxes:

+Bioinformatics toolbox (for the “suptitle” command)

+Curve Fitting
 Wavelet
+Signal Processing
 Statistics and Machine Learning
-Bioinformatics toolbox (for the “suptitle” command)
+Wavelet

 In addition, you will need the following downloads: